 A package deployment in Octopus Deploy now looks something like this

-- Find nearest previous versions of the package on the machine by calling Calamari.
+- Identify all of the versions of the package available on the target machine by calling Calamari.

-- Build the delta between the previous package (using the above signature file) and the new package.
+- Build the delta file between the previous package and the package being transferred from the Octopus Server.

 What if something goes wrong?